viju99/VJDriveClone/README.md

 The codebase makes use of the boilerplate templates of hello-Python-flask and hello-react to build a Drive Clone.
 The UI interface of the "Hasura Drive" mimic the GDrive

 ## a) Hasura Drive supports limited Frontend features/tasks
-i) Users to be able to sign up/login as a user or a seller. ii) Users should be able to see/browse list of folders iii) Users should be able to upload/download files.
+- Users to be able to sign up/login as a user or a seller.
+- Users should be able to see/browse list of folders
+- Users should be able to upload/download files.

 ## b) Backend features implemented using Hasura API with Python Flask
-### i) Schema modelling and Data Layer - using Data API,
+- Schema modelling and Data Layer - using Data API
-### ii) Hasura services - Hasura Auth APIs for Login and Signup
-### iii) Custom services to support - File APIs on Hasura lets users upload and store files
+- Hasura services - Hasura Auth APIs for Login and Signup -Custom services to support - File APIs on Hasura lets users upload and store files

 ## Getting started